This article is intended for U.S. business owners only.

 Many small business owners think payroll processing is simple.
-Well, it’s only simple if everything is set up properly at the beginning.
+Well, it’s only simple if you've set up payroll for your business properly at the very beginning.
 And that’s a big if.

-Some of the largest financial risks entrepreneurs suffer are penalties and interest fees for incorrect payroll tax reporting.
+Some of the largest financial risks entrepreneurs suffer are penalties and interest assessed for incorrect payroll tax remittance and reporting.
 It’s definitely worthwhile to understand what’s involved before getting started.

-Here are the top things you need to know before starting out.
+Here are the top things you need to know before starting out, based on frequently asked questions and best practices for payroll.

 1. What counts as payroll?